This is when tradition dictates your Christmas tree should come down

 There is nothing in the bible telling people to stop celebrating Christmas on this date.
 Indeed, there are records from Tudor times of people celebrating the festive season right up until February.

-The reason why Twelfth Night is viewed as the date on which to take your decorations down is thought to have come from Victorian times.
+The reason why Twelfth Night is viewed as the date on which to take your decorations down is thought to have originated during Victorian times.
 Victorians have influenced many of our modern day Christmas traditions, for example the giving and receiving of Christmas cards.

 Business is thought to be the reason for why they curtailed the festive season.
 Factory owners are believed to have been desperate to get their employees back to work as soon as possible.